 The West Monroe Police Department sponsors the Citizen's Police Academy with the goal of educating attendees on the operations of the Department.
 This is accomplished through lecture, demonstrations, hands on activities, and tours, Attendees will have an opportunity to ride along with a police officer as part of the experience,

 See the Academy in Action

 To see the academy in action, please visit our photo gallery.

 - Not have been convicted of a felony

 - Not on probation

 - Submit to a background check

-- Be willing to commit to the eleven weeks
+- Be willing to commit to the twelve weeks

 For questions pertaining to the Citizen's Police Academy contact:

 Captain C. J. Beck